HenrikJoreteg/joreteg.com/posts/2017/09/betting-on-the-web.md

 >
 > – [Dr. Nathaniel Whitney](http://www.neuroandspine.com/doctors/nathaniel-whitney-m-d-)

 If our attention is scarce, our *professional* attention is even more so.
-Depending on who you talk to this will vary a bit, but I’ve heard it said that most programmers can only productively code for approximately 6 hours a day.
+Depending on who you talk the numbers will vary a bit, but I’ve heard it said that most programmers can only productively code for approximately 6 hours a day.

+Even though many of us enjoy programming, we’re not just doing it to do it.
+Typically, we’re expecting to get *some kind of return* on that time.

 ## "So what?!"